oceanprotocol-archive/DAOBot/README.md

 ETH_PRIVATE_KEY=KEY_HERE
 SNAPSHOT_HUB_URL=https://hub.snapshot.page
 ```
-## OceanDAO Airtable Data
+## How To: Access OceanDAO Airtable Data
-Anyone can access the historical data for OceanDAO.
+Anyone can access the live data for OceanDAO.

 You can view the [Proposals Airtable through this link](https://airtable.com/shrd5s7HSXc2vC1iC)